-We have termly stay and play sessions, which have a main focus or theme.
+We have regular stay and play sessions, which have a main focus or theme.
 At the beginning of the school year we hold Numicon and phonics stay and play sessions to ensure parents have the correct information they need to help children with their learning at home.
-We also link some of our stay and play sessions to special days throughout the year such as grandparents day and Christmas.
+We also link some of our stay and play sessions to special days throughout the year such as grandparents’ day and Christmas.

 We have several transitions throughout the Foundation Stage that we manage with care.
 The first transition is that transition into Nursery, which is very often some children’s first experience of any type of setting or school.
 For this transition 2 ‘little seedlings’ sessions are planned in which parents and their children are invited to come into the nursery setting.
 We encourage parents and children to have fun and enjoy the fun and exciting activities the nursery has to offer.
-The 2nd session involves children joining in with a fun activity with the early years staff whilst parents speak to our learning mentor about any queries or questions they may have.
+The 2nd session involves children joining in with a fun activity with the early years staff whilst parents speak to our Early Years Lead Teacher and Learning Mentor about any queries or questions they may have.
 These sessions provide an invaluable opportunity for the children and parents to meet the adults in the setting and become familiar with the environment.
 During these ‘Little Seedlings’ sessions we also arrange times for a home visit, in which the schools learning mentor and nursery teacher will visit the child and parent in their own home, talking more in depth about the school and providing an opportunity to complete the relevant forms that need to be completed for the schools records.
 This also provides a time to become familiar with the parent and child, developing positive relationships from the outset.

 There are transition meetings planned during the summer term between nursery and the new class teacher in Reception, allowing the nursery teachers to provide further information about each child’s development and pass on any other important information about each child (e.g. medical, SEN, EAL, etc.).